-- Solution Copy geometry in WKT representation from attribute table.
-When using Copy selected rows to clipboard from the Attribute table dialog, this has the result that the coordinates of points or vertices are also copied to the clipboard. - Attribute table behaviour .
-There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'. - Attribute table row cache 1,00 C. This row cache makes it possible to save the last loaded N attribute rows so that working with the attribute table will be quicker.
+- Solution of the constraints of points or vertices are also copied to the clipboard. - Attribute table behaviour .
+There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'. - Attribute table row cache 1.00 This row cache makes it possible to save the last loaded N attribute rows so that working with the attribute table will be quicker.
 The cache will be deleted when closing the attribute table. - Representation for NULL values.
 Here, you can define a value for data fields containing a NULL value.